Parenting in KFL&A

 • Suck well on the nipple?

-• Feed every 2-4 hours during the day?
+• Feed every 2 to 4 hours during the day?

 • Lift head when on tummy?